20 Jun 2017 by Olga Brighton

 There are many gap year travel opportunities and volunteer programmes tailored for the diverse interests and skills of young people.

 Going on a gap year trip can be an enriching and life-changing experience.
 It tremendously benefits personal growth and opens your eyes to the realities of the world.
 This is why it’s so crucial to choose a gap year travel destination that is right for you.

 During your gap year, it’s a good idea to select a country with a different language and culture, but you should also be aware of the risks and issues involved in going to a foreign country.
-There are a number of places in the world where it is safe to travel, but there are also some places that you might want to avoid.
+There are a number of places in the world where it is safe to travel, but there are also the most dangerous places that you might want to avoid.

-Here is a list of five of the safest and five of the most dangerous countries to spend a gap year.
+Here is a list of five of the most safest and five of the most unsafest countries in the world to spend a gap year.

 Peru is a major destination for backpackers on their gap year.
 It is easily one of the most beautiful countries in South America.
 There are many magnificent places to explore such as the Amazon Jungle, Machu Picchu, and Lake Titicaca.
 Peru gets a lot of tourists and relies heavily on income from the tourist industry.
 The local government makes every effort to make sure that tourists are safe and protected in their country.

 Less touristy than neighbouring Thailand, Cambodia is an ideal place to visit because of its cultural heritage and the notorious friendliness of its people despite the tremendous adversity faced in their recent history.
 Visit the iconic Angkor Wat and don’t forget your camera, as Cambodia is one of the 20 most scenic places in the world to photograph.